 Vizzavona is the midway point for the GR20.
 There is a vast forest with a small railway station nestled at the heart of it.
 It is often a hive of activity for walkers setting out or finishing up their treks.
 You can settle into your accommodation and enjoy a stroll in the woods or relax at the nearby rock pools.
 At the beginning of the 20th century, the hamlet was a popular resort for the English, taking the GR20 path towards the dazzling ‘Cascade des Anglais.’

-- Overnight in dorms at a hotel in Vizzavona, dinner
+- Overnight in a room at a hotel in Vizzavona, dinner

 Day 2: Vizzavona to Petra Piana | 13km